-- Note 1.
-Exceeding the absolute maximum rating may damage the device. - Note 2.
-The device is not guaranteed to function outside its operating rating. - Note 3.
+- 1. Exceeding the absolute maximum rating may damage the device. - 2.
+The device is not guaranteed to function outside its operating rating. - 3.
 Devices are ESD sensitive.
 Handling precautions recommended.
-ESD tested to human body model, 1.5k in series with 100pF. - Note 4.
+Human body model, 1.5k in series with 100pF. - 4.
 Specification for packaged product only.